-Ensure water used in the processing and preparing of foods and hand washifrom a potable source (Municipal water supplies are considered potable). ing is .
-A risk assessment should be completed if the potable water supply is from a private so (refer to section 5.1 for sample questions). • Pota ble water containers must be cleaned, sanitized and purged prior to operation. .
-All temporary water supply lines such as hoses, etc must be properly sanitized and flushed prior to operation and composed of "food grade material" safe for use with food or water intended for human consumption.
+- Ensure water used in the processing and preparing of foods and hand washing is from a potable source (Municipal water supplies are considered potable). - A risk assessment should be completed if the potable water supply is from a private source (refer to section 5.1 for sample questions). - Potable water containers must be cleaned, sanitized and purged prior to operation. - All temporary water supply lines such as hoses, etc must be properly sanitized and flushed prior to operation and composed of "food grade material" safe for use with food or water intended for human consumption. - Backflow prevention devises should be installed on all temporary hose lines connected to a potable water supply.